Deep Reinforcement Learning for Unmanned Aerial Vehicle-Assisted Vehicular Networks: 2 Related Works

 The transmission control of UAVs mainly concerns resource allocations, e.g., access selection, transmission power and bandwidth/channel allocation.
 Wang \etal \cite{wang2018UAV_power} presented a power allocation strategy for UAVs considering communications, caching, and energy transfer.
 In a UAV-assisted communication network, Yan \etal \cite{yan2018UAV_game} studied a UAV access selection and base station bandwidth allocation problem, where the interaction among UAVs and base stations was modeled as a Stackelberg game, and the uniqueness of a Nash equilibrium was obtained.

 Joint control of both UAVs' flight and transmission has also be considered.
 Wu \etal \cite{wu2018UAV_Trajectory} considered maximizing the minimum achievable rates from a UAV to ground users by jointly optimizing the UAV's 2D trajectory and power allocation.
 Zeng \etal \cite{zeng2018UAV_Trajectory} proposed a convex optimization method to optimize the UAV's 2D trajectory to minimize its mission completion time while ensuring each ground terminal recovers the file with high probability when the UAV disseminates a common file to them.
 Zhang \etal \cite{zhang2018UAV_Trajectory} considered the UAV mission completion time minimization by optimizing its 2D trajectory with a constraint on the connectivity quality from base stations to the UAV.
-However, most existing research works neglected adjusting UAVs' height to obtain better quality of links by avoiding various obstructions or non-line-of-sight (NLoS) links.

 Fan \etal \cite{fan2018UAV_Placement_Resource} optimized the UAV's 3D flight and transmission control together; however, the 3D position optimization was converted to a 2D position optimization by the LoS link requirement.
-The existing deep reinforcement learning based methodd only handle UAVs' 2D flight and simple transmission control decisions.
-For example, Challita \etal \cite{challita2018UAV_RL} proposed a deep reinforcement learning based method for a cellular UAV network by optimizing the 2D path and cell association to achieve a tradeoff between maximizing energy efficiency and minimizing both wireless latency and the interference on the path.
-A similar scheme is applied to provide intelligent traffic light control in \cite{Liu2018NIPS}.
+Most existing research works neglected adjusting UAVs' height to obtain better quality of links by avoiding various obstructions or NLoS links.
+This will reduce the service quality especially in cities especially with multiple viaducts, high buildings and trees.

+Approximate dynamic programming (ADP) and stochastic dual dynamic programming (SDDP) can solve MDP problems with large space.
+Most ADP based approaches focus on path planning of UAVs or vehicles, e.g., how to avoid collision \cite{sunberg2016UAV_collision_avoidance} and coordinate a team of heterogeneous autonomous vehicles \cite{ferrari2011vehicle_ADP} \cite{zhu2018JointTransportationCharging}.
+SDDP \cite{downward2020SDDP} methods search the state space which may occur with large probability, so that the computing efficiency is improved.
+Both ADP and SDDP methods need all variables.
+However, measuring these variables in 5G networks requires a lot of labor and cost.